timbre \ˈtam·bər \ noun

 Aaron is an architect and native of San Francisco where he developed a passion for architecture at an early age building pillow forts on the weekends and drawing spaceships in class.
 After an introduction to the profession in high school, he went on to study the craft at The Cooper Union in New York and for a year abroad at The Bartlett in London graduating with a professional degree in architecture.
 Since graduating, Aaron has held many jobs in art and design, but finds himself returning to architecture time and again to satisfy his original passion for the built world.
 Outside of architecture, he maintains a jewelry practice where he creates minimal and elegant designs informed by architecture.

-Kristin is the founder of the interior design firm Early Girl Studio.
+Kristin is the founder of the interior design firm Early Girl Studio and the designer and printer behind Early Girl Press.
 Her interest in architecture and design was ignited while studying fine art photography at Mason Gross School of the Arts in New Jersey.
 She began to explore how architecture frames and captures experience much like the lens of a camera.
 She later earned a Masters of Architecture degree from California College of the Arts, subsequently working with prominent Bay Area architects and designers before starting her own practice.
-Outside of the office, Kristin is active in the arts as a photographer and printmaker.
-In addition, she is the mother of a curious and energetic baby, a gardener of early girl tomatoes (a bright, flavorful, and reliable crop), and an avid coffee drinker in cafes all over the world.
+Outside of the office, Kristin is the mother of a curious and energetic baby, a gardener of early girl tomatoes (a bright, flavorful, and reliable crop), and an avid coffee drinker in cafes all over the world.